sanjayd112/AI_ProblemSolving-Loan-Prediction-System_-RA2411042050004-/README.md

-# AI_ProblemSolving-Loan-Prediction-System_-RA2411042050004-
-AI-based Loan Approval Prediction System using Logistic Regression.
-Predicts loan approval (Approved/Rejected) based on user financial details.
+# 💰 Loan Approval Prediction System

+## 📌 Problem Description
+This project predicts whether a loan application will be approved or rejected using Machine Learning techniques.

+---

+## 🤖 Algorithm Used
+- Logistic Regression (Classification Algorithm)
+- Supervised Learning

+---

+## 📊 Input Features
+- Income
+- Credit Score
+- Employment Status
+- Loan Amount

+---

+## ⚙️ How to Run

+### Install dependencies